What Must You Prove to Win a Personal Injury Case?

 Our legal system holds people and corporations liable for their negligence by ordering that they pay an amount of money that a jury determines fairly makes up for or “compensates” them for the harms and losses that their negligent conduct proximately caused.
 The injured person bears the burden of proof.

 A ‘duty’ is a legal obligation to act or not act in a certain way.
 Every person of sufficient age and/or mental capacity to comprehend their duty has a general duty to not act negligently.
 When you act in a way that is considered negligent, you have breached your duty to not act negligently.

 What is Negligence?

-“Negligence” is the failure to exercise reasonable care, and in terms of personal injury claims, a person or entity that is proven negligent will likely be responsible for compensating the victim injured.
+‘Negligence’ is the failure to exercise reasonable care.
+In terms of personal injury claims, a person or entity that is proven negligent will likely be responsible for compensating the victim injured.
 Said another way, everyone has a duty to exercise reasonable care.

 What Does Reasonable Care Mean?

-“Reasonable care” is that degree of care that an ordinary prudent person would exercise under the same or similar circumstances.
+‘Reasonable care’ is the degree of care that an ordinary prudent person would exercise under the same or similar circumstances.
 In a PI case, a person can usually be found negligent if they fail their duty to provide reasonable care, ultimately leading to a person’s injury.

 When a person fails to exercise reasonable care and thereby causes another injury he may be held liable to the person for the damage done.

 What are Damages?

 The term ‘damages’ refers to the harm done as a result of the negligence.
 What you may recover as damages is not unlimited.
 The law allows recovery for specific elements of damages.
 Common damages include pain and suffering, medical bills, lost income, scarring, physical impairment, and mental anguish.